kakiko/kakiko.github.io/_posts/2018-09-01-cms-netlify.md

 <p>10.
 Congratulation, you've build yourself a little wordpress.
 Without any database!</p>

+## Final thoughts
 I ended up not using the CMS, because when I edit the title, the file name remained the same.
 A small annoyance some would say, but it turns out I can't live with that.
-The OCD within me got the best of me, sadly.
+The OCD within me got the best of me sadly.